PostHog/posthog.com/contents/docs/plugins/build.md

 In essence, it takes an event as a parameter and returns an event as a result.
 In the process, this event can be:

 - Modified
-- Sent somewhere else
+- Sent somewhere
-- Not returned (preventing ingestion)
+- Returned (passing it to next plugin or to the saving step) or discarded (preventing further processing and saving)

 It takes an event and an object of type `PluginMeta` as parameters and returns an event.